Language Models can Infer Action Semantics for Symbolic Planners from Environment Feedback: Experiments

-All experiments use \planner\footnote{https://github.com/aibasel/downward/tree/release-22.12.0} planner with a search time limit of $W=30$ seconds.
-We use \validator\footnote{https://github.com/KCL-Planning/VAL} as simulator for plan validation and extracting state condition changes, error messages.
-We set the maximum number of loops to 1k for pure random baselines and to 100 for any method involving LLMs, considering the cost.
+In each domain, we choose the first task that requires using all actions to reach the goal, learn action semantics from that task, then test on all 20 tasks.
+All experiments use the \planner~\cite{fast-downward} planner, with a search time limit of $W=30$ seconds during the \ourmethodshort loop, and unlimited search time during testing (Table~\ref{tab:baselines}).
+We use \validator\footnote{https://github.com/KCL-Planning/VAL} as simulation environment for plan validation, calculating state condition changes, and obtaining error messages.
+We set the maximum number of \ourmethodshort induction iterations to 1k for pure random baselines and to 100 for any method involving LLMs.
 We report the average over 3 runs for all the methods.

-For the main results, we use \gpt API\footnote{https://platform.openai.com/docs/models/gpt-4} as the language model agent, with temperature 0, one-shot prompting following~\cite{llmp}.
-We list the prompts in Appendix~\ref{sec:app_prompt}.
-We use $v=10$ prospection steps, $l=1$ sampled trajectory, $k=3$ candidate trajectories, and $g=5$ failed trajectories per loop.
-We perform ablation studies over the hyperparameters in the analysis.
-The total cost of the API call is around \$500.
+For the main results, we use GPT-4-Turbo~\cite{openai2023gpt4} as the language model agent, with temperature 0 and one-shot prompting following~\citet{llmp}.
+We detail prompts in Appendix~\ref{sec:app_prompt}.
+We use $v=10$ prospection steps, $l=1$ sampled trajectory, $k=3$ candidate trajectories, $g=5$ failed trajectories per iteration, $\gamma_\phi=0.8$ memory forgetting factor.
+We perform ablation studies over these hyperparameters in the analysis.
+More experimental details are in Appendix~\ref{appsec:exp_detail}.